scarrdwings/adastra-otwarchive/README.md

 Release Status
 ---------
 Development of the OTW-Archive software is an ongoing labor of love.
 You can see it in action on the [Archive of Our Own](https://archiveofourown.org/), aka AO3, a multifandom archive also run by the OTW.

-You can find more information about the [history and future of the AO3 project on the OTW website](https://www.transformativeworks.org/archive_of_our_own/).
+Or you can see it in action here on [Ad Astra](https://www.adastrafanfic.com/), too.

 If you wish to use this software, SquidgeWorld has generously provided [setup notes](https://squidgeworld.org/works/34491).